sebkirche/smime_send/README.md

-    --cc                            - optional, list of carbon-copy recipients --bcc                           - optional, list of blind-carbon-copy recipients --from|-f from                  - optional (but strongly encouraged), specify the sender --subject|-s subject            - what you want to fill as email subject --attach|-a file1[,file2,fileN] - optional, attach a file to the message, its MIME-type will be guessed with 'file' several filenames separated by coma accepted
+    --cc                            - optional, list of carbon-copy recipients --bcc                           - optional, list of blind-carbon-copy recipients --from|-f from                  - optional (but strongly encouraged), specify the sender --replyto                       - optional, address to send responses to instead of the sender --subject|-s subject            - what you want to fill as email subject --attach|-a file1[,file2,fileN] - optional, attach a file to the message, its MIME-type will be guessed with 'file' several filenames separated by coma accepted